-Unlike liquid or flexible polymer-based electrolytes that can effectively wet the surfaces of CAMs, the rigid garnet/CAMs interfaces need additional processing to establish good interfacial charge transfer.
-To obtain such interfaces, a hightemperature (>1000 °C) cosintering of these materials is usually necessary.
-12 The main challenge at such a high sintering temperature is the chemical compatibility of CAMs with garnets.
-The decomposition reaction occurs between garnets and layer-structured cathode LiCoO2 (LCO) thermodynamically above 700 °C,13 between garnets and the spinel cathode LiMn2O4 (LMO) at 500 °C, 14 and between garnets and the olivine cathode LFP already above 400 °C. 15 Several strategies have been developed to overcome the thermal instability.
-By limiting the sintering temperature (1050 °C) and dwell time to 30 min, no significant decomposition was observed at the LCO/garnet interface, and good cell performance was achieved.
-16 By using sintering agents such as $\text{Li}3\text{BO}3^{\ 17,18}$ or $\text{Li}{2,3}\text{C}{0,7}\text{B}{0,3}\text{O}3$, 19 the cosintering temperature of LCO-garnet composite cathodes can be lowered to 700 °C. By applying advanced sintering techniques like field-assisted sintering (also referred to spark plasma sintering (FAST/ SPS)), bulk highly dense LCO-garnet composite cathodes with a clear interface can be fabricated at 750 °C with a dwell time of only 10 min.
-20-23 It is notable that the FAST/SPS technique is a solvent- and additive-free, energy-efficient process.
-However, this advanced sintering technique is facing challenges regarding upscaling.
-24,25 Apart from the direct cosintering of CAMs with garnets, novel approaches are based on the infiltration of CAMs particles or their precursors into a porous garnet scaffold.
-26,27 However, with such infiltration approaches, obtaining dense and thus high energy density cathodes is challenging.
+Unlike liquid or flexible polymer-based electrolytes that can well wet the surfaces of CAMs, the rigid garnet/CAMs interfaces need additional processing to establish good interfacial charge transfer.
+To obtain such interfaces, a high-temperature (> 1000 °C) co-sintering of these materials is usually necessary.12 The main challenge at such high sintering temperature is the chemical compatibility of CAMs with garnets.
+The decomposition reaction occurs between garnets and layer-structured cathode LiCoO2 (LCO) thermodynamically above 700 °C, 13 between garnets and the spinel cathode LiMn2O4 (LMO) at 500 °C, 14 and between garnets and the olivine cathode LFP already above 400 °C. 15 Several strategies have been developed to overcome the thermal instability.
+By limiting the sintering temperature (1050 °C) and dwell time to 30 min, no significant decomposition was observed at the LCO/garnet interface and good cell performance was achieved.
+16 By using sintering agents such as Li3BO3^{17, 18} or Li{2,3}C{0,7}B{0,3}O319, the co-sintering temperature of LCO-garnet composite cathodes can be lowered to 700 °C. By applying advanced sintering techniques like field-assisted sintering (also referred to spark plasma sintering (FAST/SPS)), bulk highly dense LCO-garnet composite cathodes with clear interface can be fabricated at 750 °C with a dwell time of only 10 min.20-23 It is notable that FAST/SPS technique is a solvent- and additive-free, energy-efficient process.
+However, this advanced sintering technique is facing challenges regarding upscaling. ^{24, 25} Apart from the direct co-sintering of CAMs with garnets, novel approaches are based on the infiltration of CAMs particles or their precursors into a porous garnet scaffold. ^{26, 27} However, with such infiltration approaches obtaining dense and thus high energy density cathodes is challenging.
 Thus, in the approach presented here, we explore the scalable fabrication of free-standing composite cathodes based on LCO and LLZO.
 We use environmentally friendly, water-based tape-casting using a biopolymer binder and subsequent cosintering.
-We successfully demonstrated an optimized aqueous processing and sintering route, leading to cells with high areal capacity and utilization.
+We successfully demonstrate an optimized aqueous processing and sintering route, leading to cells with high areal capacity and utilization.